 It’s quite the ascent; stopping is all but impossible here, so bend by bend the

 This jewel of Scandinavia is surrounded by mountains the size of cities, endless forests, snow-capped summits—and roads that people have managed to carve into that splendid natural environment.
 The band of asphalt rests in the wilds.
-Some 174 miles northwest of Oslo, the
+Some 280 kilometers northwest of Oslo, the

-Norway’s eighteen major scenic routes stretch over 1,150 miles between the mountains of the south and the Atlantic coast in the far north.
+Norway’s eighteen major scenic routes stretch over 1,850 kilometers between the mountains of the south and the Atlantic coast in the far north.
 These masterpieces of engineering, which unite the ageless beauty of nature with modern architecture, skirt fjords and meander through mountain ranges.
 Some of them even push right through the mighty waves of the Atlantic Ocean.
-The coastline, a jagged succession of fjords that would stretch to 3,728 miles if pulled straight, presents no impediments for these roads.
+The coastline, a jagged succession of fjords that would stretch to six thousand kilometers if pulled straight, presents no impediments for these roads.

 Tight bends, broad landscapes